Partially Observable Szilard Engines: Optimal data representations balance between cost and gain

 One can force the number of states in the numerical calculation to be equal to two, while increasing $\tau$.
-The solutions to the self-consistent equations obtained under this constraint then branch off from the optimal curve in the information plane, at the point where the next phase transition occurs.
+The solutions to the self-consistent equations obtained under this constraint then branch off from the optimal curve in the information plane, at the point where the next phase transition occurs (blue points in figure \ref{Infoplane-theta45}).
 The constrained two-state solution will eventually become deterministic, as $\tau$ is increased.
 At that point, 1 bit of information is kept in memory, less than 0.19 bits of which are useful, in the sense of being relevant with respect to allowing the observer to extract work from the system.
-This point in the information plane is plotted as a triangle in Fig. \ref{Infoplane-theta45}.
-The solution coincides with the deterministic two-state assignment we studied in Sec. \ref{WE-mems}, see Eq. (\ref{Irel2}).
+This point in the information plane is plotted as a triangle in figure \ref{Infoplane-theta45}.
+The solution coincides with the deterministic two-state assignment we studied in section \ref{WE-mems}, see equation (\ref{Irel2}).

-We trace out all curves with fixed $K\leq 5$ states in Fig. \ref{Infoplane-theta45}.
-Their endpoints coincide with the deterministic, parametrically optimized, partitions we studied in \mbox{Sec. \ref{WE-mems}}.
-They are plotted using the same symbols as in Fig. \ref{optimalIfrac}.
-Compare the richness of the full optimization problem and its solutions to the naive analysis of Sec. \ref{WE-mems} in the information plane: the latter produces only the end-points of the constrained, suboptimal curves, whereas solving Eq. (\ref{IB}) provides us with the entire family of optimal solutions, one for each $\tau$.
+We trace out all curves with fixed $K\leqslant 5$ states in figure \ref{Infoplane-theta45}.
+Their endpoints coincide with the deterministic, parametrically optimized, partitions we studied in \mbox{section \ref{WE-mems}}.
+They are plotted using the same symbols as in figure \ref{optimalIfrac}.
+Compare the richness of the full optimization problem and its solutions to the naive analysis of section \ref{WE-mems} in the information plane: the latter produces only the end-points of the constrained, suboptimal curves, whereas solving equation (\ref{IB}) provides us with the entire family of optimal solutions, one for each $\tau$.

 The choice of memory thus depends on the cost-benefit trade-off parameter, $\tau$.
 For a given geometry, there is an observer memory for each value of $\tau$, which enables minimization of the dissipated heat per cycle.
 Using a costlier memory becomes worth it only if the temperature ratio, $\tau$, is increased to a point where the added benefit outweighs the additional cost.